SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 • wheelchair accessibility

-• permission to test blood sugar w auditory amplification/FM system
+• permission to test blood sugar with an auditory amplification/FM system

 Accommodations for Students with Disabilities

-Students with disabilities who are approved by the conducting body of SAT exam fulfilling eligibility of SAT exam would get accommodations.
-This includes braille and large print exams for visually imapired, extended time, use of a computer for essays, and extra breaks.
+Students with disabilities who are approved by the conducting body of the SAT exam, fulfilling the eligibility requirements of the SAT exam, would get accommodations.
+This includes braille and large print exams for the visually impaired, extended time, use of a computer for essays, and extra breaks.
 Further, the College Board approves all requests for accommodations from candidates with disabilities.

 Eligibility for SAT Fee Waiver

-The SAT fee waiver eligibility requires candidates to belong to a low-income group studying in 11th or 12th.
-Candidates need to reside in US or US territories.
-If the candidate passes SAT fee waiver eligibility they will be helped by the school counselor or representative of an authorized community.
+The SAT fee waiver eligibility requires candidates to belong to a low-income group studying in the 11th or 12th grade.
+Candidates need to reside in the US or US territories.
+If the candidate passes the SAT fee waiver eligibility, they will be helped by the school counselor or a representative of an authorized community.

-Candidates can have SAT test eligibility if one or more of these descriptions is applicable to them:
+Candidates can have SAT eligibility if one or more of these descriptions apply to them:

 • The candidate is enrolled in or eligible to participate in the federal National School Lunch Program (NSLP).